aqlaboratory/QuickBind/README.md

 ![Overview of QuickBind](overview.jpg)

-This repository contains the code for (link to paper).
+This repository contains the code for [QuickBind](https://arxiv.org/abs/2410.16474).

 ## Creating the environment